hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 The details in [@RFC7766], [@!RFC7858] and [@!RFC8310] about, e.g., using
-persistent connections and TLS Session Resumption [@!RFC5077] are fully applicable to XFR-over-TLS as well.
+persistent connections and TLS Session Resumption [@!RFC5077] are fully applicable to XoT as well.

 It is RECOMMENDED that clients and servers that support XoT also implement EDNS0 Keepalive [RFC7828].

 It is useful to note that in these mechanisms it is the secondary that initiates the TLS connection to the primary for a XFR request, so that in terms of connectivity the secondary is the TLS client and the primary the TLS server.

 ## TLS versions